An Introduction to Risk-Based Inspection

 Risk-Based Inspection (RBI) is a proven asset integrity management method for prioritizing inspection activities, identifying and understanding risk drivers, and creating effective risk mitigation strategies.
 For complex processing industries, knowing where to focus inspection spend, when to perform inspections, and which methods will provide the most confidence in understanding an asset’s current state is crucial, as this information helps facility leaders decide how to prioritize inspection budgets and reduce loss of containment events.

 Conditions that drive risk are not always intuitive.
 A structured, consistent, systematic process like RBI helps uncover issues that are not always evident and those that are.
-Sometimes the answer is inspection, other times the correct action might be installation of a lining or cladding, and RBI may provide justification for changing materials of construction to achieve the desired level of risk or reliability.
+Sometimes the answer is inspection, other times the correct action might be the installation of a lining or cladding, and RBI may provide justification for changing materials of construction to achieve the desired level of risk or reliability.
 RBI, done right, is a holistic process and requires looking at the equipment as part of a dynamic system.

 Quality data is at the core of any RBI program, but how can those responsible for asset integrity easily and effectively manage this information?
-With thousands of assets to monitor, it can be challenging to get the data right and keep it evergreen.
+With thousands of assets to monitor, it can be challenging to get the data right and keep it evergreened.
 More often than not, knowing where to prioritize data clean-up and data collection efforts can make the difference between a sustainable or unsustainable RBI program.